JoepMulder/trustchain-superapp/currencyii/README.md

 More implementation details can be found in the corresponding [code](src/main/java/nl/tudelft/trustchain/currencyii/ui/bitcoin/DebugDashboardFragment.kt).

 ### Future work
 There are TODOs left in the codebase, which should be picked up as soon as possible.
 Also, BitcoinJ should be used as they have added Taproot support.
-Currently, a version of FROST is implemented manually, we strongly suggest using a library that implements a more complex version (e.g.: TODO:  ADD EXAMPLE) of FROST.
+Finally, a FROST or SPRINT library implementation would be extremely beneficial to use.